+Your name:

-Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Pupil's name (if relevant):

+Your relationship to the pupil (if relevant):

+Address: Postcode: Day time telephone number: Evening telephone number:

+Please give details of your complaint, including whether you have spoken to anybody at the school about it

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

-Cimpoturo

 Signature:

+Signature:

 Date:

 Official use

 Reference number:

 Date acknowledgement sent:

+Dute doknowledgement sent.

-By who:
+By whom:

 Complaint referred to:

-Complaint referred to:

 Date:

-Date.